Samuel Bourn the Elder: Life

+Family

 Bourn married the daughter of George Scortwreth (who was ejected from St. Peter's in Lincoln), and had seven children.
 His eldest son, Joseph, died on 17 June 1701 at age 20; his youngest sons, Daniel and Abraham, died in infancy in April 1701.
 His widow survived him by several years.

+His second son Samuel was also a dissenting minister, based mainly in Wigan and Birmingham.

 Works

-Although Bourn himself was unpublished, his son Samuel published Several Sermons preached by the late Rev. Mr. Samuel Bourn of Bolton, Lancashire, (1722) (two sets of sermons from on "The transforming vision of Christ in the future state"), adding the funeral sermon and a brief memoir by William Tong and dedicating the volume to a relative (Madam Hacker of Duffield).
+Although Bourn himself was unpublished, his son Samuel published his sermons.
+These were entitled Several Sermons preached by the late Rev. Mr. Samuel Bourn of Bolton, Lancashire, (1722) (two sets of sermons from on "The transforming vision of Christ in the future state"), adding the funeral sermon and a brief memoir by William Tong and dedicating the volume to a relative (Madam Hacker of Duffield).
 He speaks of his father as a great preacher, a good pastor, a good scholar, and an honest, upright man.
 A portrait prefixed to the volume shows a strong countenance; Bourn wears gown and bands, and his flowing hair is confined by a skullcap.